sevragorgia/CBAS/Manuscript/CBAS_DeSeq2_Analysis.md

 ------------------------------------------------------------------------

 Of the collection of transcripts, 37.75% could be translated into proteins by Transdecoder.
 The majority of the translated transcripts were *Complete ORFs*, according to Transdecoder.
-The *Transdecoder ORF Types* distribution of these transcripts can be found in Table 3.
+The *Transdecoder ORF Types* distribution of the translated transcripts can be found in Table 3.

 **Table 3: *Transdecoder ORF Type* of the translated transcripts.**